IOxCyber/ZtoM_Bootcamp/2.Scanning/Nessus.md

 - We can `Create, Import, Modify or Delete` a policy.
 - Within a policy, `users can select or exclude specific plugins`.
 - Can define the frequency of scanning for target assets.
 - Policies can include authentication credentials[^1].
+- Provides seprate templates for scanners & agents i.e Scanner Templates & Agent Templates.

 ## Policies Types:
 1. Predefined Policies/Scan Templates: